Native app instructions

 - Choose between 3 different sounds.
 This sound is what you will hear coming from the points you need to follow on the street, during navigation.

-- Watch tutorials (fig.29).
+- Watch app introduction (fig.29).
 Here we give you fast tips and clarify the basics on how to use waveOut app.
 You will have access to them as soon you start the app for the first time.

 - Sends us feedback.
 We love suggestions and criticism!
 We hope to get your input on our app, just write us some lines on this section.